-Although user websites offer third-party apps that will re-annotate your design, all come with restrictions.
-Taking time to read through the messages results in three possible apps to use.
-Realizing time needed to try each script leads to project delays.
-Delays are caused by need to try each script to understand how it can help and this can lead to project delays.
+Although user websites offer third-party apps that will re-annotate your design, all come with deficiences.
+Taking the time to read through the messages can be a tedious task.
+In addition, trying each script is necessary to fully understand how it can help and this can lead to project delays.

 After spending time in third-party scripts with their deficiences, designers may turn to writing Visual Basic scripts.
-Help pages indicate that manually writing an ECO file could re-annotate but this, too, requires many hours of manual attention to reference designators, their components, and their new locations on the PCB layout.
+Help pages may indicate that manually writing an ECO file could re-annotate but this, requires many hours of manual attention to reference designators, their components, and their new locations on the PCB layout.
 The learning curve eats time and leaves the designer with more takes to fully complete the re-annotation.
 If errors are encountered on the final ECO they remain the same with no error message to the user.

 Annotation Menus Within EDA Tools Eases Job

 It would be so much better if the re-annotation tools were available within the EDA design tools.
 Any change to reference designators would automatically populate the schematic, the layout, and the Bill of Material data.
 Menus would scope the annotation to target components and free pads.
 Pulldown menus would be familiar with elegant commands allowing choice of starting point, direction of the sequential count, and include additional options.

 Information about the annotation would be tabulated showing old vs new designator values.
 Generation of files using the re-annotation information would be shared with the Schematic editor.
 By sharing information in a recognizable file format within the tool, other design documents within the container would propage all re-annotations to their respective locations.
 The schematic would match the PCB layout and debugging of the boards further along the life cycle would occur with ease.

 Choose and visually display re-annotation scheme in the menu